milosz08/milosz08/src/main/resources/markdown/en/content/about.md

 ## Hobby

-Privately a homebody, enthusiast of film music, classical, and cross-genre music, a fan of indie cinema movies (mostly hard science-fiction) and Open Source software.
+Privately a homebody, an enthusiast of film music, classical, and cross-genre music, a connoisseur of independent arthouse movies and Open Source software.